-In accordance with the Materiality Policy, all outstanding litigation (other than outstanding criminal proceedings, actions by statutory or regulatory authorities and claims relating to direct and indirect taxes involving the Relevant Parties wherein (i) the aggregate monetary claim made by or against the Relevant Parties (individually or in the aggregate), in any such outstanding litigation, is equal to or in excess of an amount equivalent to 1% of the Company's consolidated profit after tax or consolidated total income, whichever is lower, in the most recently completed fiscal year or (ii) where the monetary liability is not quantifiable, or which does not fulfil the threshold specified in (i) above, but the outcome of which could nonetheless have a material adverse effect on the business, operations, performance, prospects, financial position or reputation of our Company have been considered "material" and accordingly have been disclosed in this Prospectus.
+In accordance with the Materiality Policy, all outstanding litigation (other than outstanding criminal proceedings, actions by statutory or regulatory authorities and claims relating to direct and indirect taxes involving the Relevant Parties wherein (i) the aggregate monetary claim made by or against the Relevant Parties (individually or in the aggregate), in any such outstanding litigation, is equal to or in excess of an amount equivalent to 1% of the Company's consolidated profit after tax or consolidated total income, whichever is lower, in the most recently completed fiscal year or (ii) where the monetary liability is not quantifiable, or which does not fulfil the threshold specified in (i) above, but the outcome of which could nonetheless have a material adverse effect on the business, operations, performance, prospects, financial position or reputation of our Company have been considered "material" and accordingly have been disclosed in this Red Herring Prospectus.

-The consolidated profit after tax of our Company for Fiscal 2021 was $\ref{1},329.03$ million while the consolidated total income of our Company for Fiscal 2021 was $\ref{1},250.19$ million.
-Accordingly, all such outstanding litigation proceedings where the aggregate monetary claim made by or against the Relevant Parties (individually or in aggregate), in any such outstanding litigation or arbitration proceeding is equal to or in excess of $\ref{1}3.29$ million (being 1% of our consolidated profit after tax in Fiscal 2021), have been disclosed in this Prospectus.
+The consolidated profit after tax of our Company for Fiscal 2021 was $\overline{1,329.03}$ million while the consolidated total income of our Company for Fiscal 2021 was $\overline{6,250.19}$ million.
+Accordingly, all such outstanding litigation proceedings where the aggregate monetary claim made by or against the Relevant Parties (individually or in aggregate), in any such outstanding litigation or arbitration proceeding is equal to or in excess of $\overline{13.29}$ million (being 1% of our consolidated profit after tax in Fiscal 2021), have been disclosed in this Red Herring Prospectus.

-Further, there are no: (i) disciplinary actions (including penalties) imposed by SEBI or a recognized stock exchange against any of our Promoters in the last five Fiscals immediately preceding the date of this Prospectus, including any outstanding action; and (ii) outstanding litigation involving the Group Companies, which may have a material impact on our Company.
+Further, there are no: (i) disciplinary actions (including penalties) imposed by SEBI or a recognized stock exchange against any of our Promoters in the last five Fiscals immediately preceding the date of this Red Herring Prospectus, including any outstanding action; and (ii) outstanding litigation involving the Group Companies, which may have a material impact on our Company.